Nissan Skyline: Fifth generation (C210; 1977)

 The succeeding C210 series of August 1977 continued to split the Skyline range into basic four-cylinder and six-cylinder models, the latter with a longer wheelbase and front end.
 This line continued through August 1981.
 A rare variant would be the wagon version, which had a unique styling treatment behind the rear doors, of a much smaller window than usual between the C and D pillars.
 The Skyline received an internal and external facelift in late 1978, which led to a change of the model code from 210 to 211.
 This was also when the Skyline first appeared in several European export markets, such as Germany.

-The GT-EX replaced the discontinued GT-R with a turbocharged engine, the L20ET.
-As installed in the recently renewed Nissan Cedric/Gloria, this had been the first turbo engine to power a Japanese production vehicle.
+The GT-EX replaced the discontinued GT-R with a turbocharged engine, the L20ET, as installed in the recently renewed Nissan Cedric/Gloria.
+This has been the first turbo engine to power a Japanese production vehicle.
 One notable aspect of the turbo versions was that they were not intercooled and there was no form of blowoff valve, only an emergency pressure release valve.
 As usual with Japanese cars of this period, there were four- or five-speed manuals and a three-speed automatic, with a column-shifted three-speed manual available on lower end cars and vans.
 The lowest powered option was the 2-liter LD20 diesel fitted to the Skyline Van 200D (VSC211D); it produces 65 PS at 4600 rpm.